flexcompute-readthedocs/Flow360Documentation/docs/source/examples/naca0012_caseStudy.rst

 Remarks
 -------

 Through this validation study, the flow field, the surface data and the representative aerodynamic quantities predicted by Flow360 were carefully examined.
 With respect to the latest reference numerical results computed on the same grid as used here, the available agreement on :math:`C_l` and :math:`C_d` reaches the third significant digit.
+The solver of this version :ref:`release-22.1.3.0<release-22.1.3.0>` was used throughout this case study.